Welcome to the city of Lowell and the Canalway Cultural District...

 Dining in the Canalway Cultural District

-With more than 40 restaurants and coffee shops in walking distance to art and performing art venues, the Canalway Cultural District offers a wide variety of dining options to satisfy your personal tastes and budget.
-Enjoying a relaxing meal before a show or capping off the evening with cocktails and dessert add to a pleasurable experience in the Canalway Cultural District.
+With more than 40 restaurants and coffee shops within walking distance of art and performance venues, the Canalway Cultural District offers a wide variety of dining options to satisfy your personal tastes and budget.
+Enjoy a relaxing meal before a show or cap off the evening with cocktails and dessert for a night out in the Canalway Cultural District.

 Attractions in the District

 The Canalway Cultural District is home to many of Lowell’s top attractions.
-With more than a dozen public art installations, nine public parks, over 14 annual festivals and events, and countless concerts, and performances that range from intimate gallery openings to mayor athletic events year-round, There’s A Lot To Like for everyone.
+With more than a dozen public art installations, nine public parks, over 14 annual festivals and events and countless concerts and performances that range from intimate gallery openings to major athletic events, There’s A Lot To Like for everyone!